kushal-10/inventory-dynamics/docs/dual/dual_neural.rst

 Neural Network
 ==============

 Rather than adopting a dynamic programming approach, we can parameterize actions using neural networks.
 The optimization process is illustrated schematically in the figure below.
-The states :math:`\{\mathbf{s}_t^{(j)}\}` (:mathm:`j \in \{1, \dots, M\}`), which evolve according to the underlying discrete-time dynamics, are used as inputs to a neural network.
+The states :math:`\{\mathbf{s}_t^{(j)}\}` (:math:`j \in \{1, \dots, M\}`), which evolve according to the underlying discrete-time dynamics, are used as inputs to a neural network.
 This network is trained to produce actions that minimize the expected cost per period.

 <img src="optimization_schematic.png" alt="Optimization Process" width="400"/>